alexisflesch/mathquest/app/docs/frontend/modernization-progress.md

 > **AI AGENT PROMPT INSTRUCTIONS:**
 > This project enforces ZERO backward compatibility and ZERO legacy code patterns.
 When working on this codebase:
-> 1. **NEVER create migration layers or compatibility functions** - rewrite completely
+> 1. **NEVER create migration layers or compatibility functions** - rewrite completely.
 > 2. **ENFORCE total name consistency** between backend/frontend/database/sockets
 > 3. **USE shared types in `shared/` folder** for ALL socket events and API contracts
 > 4. **VALIDATE everything with Zod schemas** - no untyped data should flow through the system